 In order to save computational time, an appropriate nesting approach is required to decrease the grid sizes from coarser grids offshore to finer grids nearshore.
 Accurate nesting should insure that there would not be a loss of data on any of the boundaries on which coupling is performed.
 The nesting scale represents the change in the grid size between two levels of simulation.
 For example, if the 500 m grid results are used to perform a 125 m simulation, the nesting scale is 4.
 Although the coupling capabilities of FUNWAVE-TVD are such that large nesting scales could be used, a largest nesting scale of 4 has been used in this study in order to avoid any loss of data.
-As described in previous sections of this report, Grids A and B are used to generate data on Ocean City DEM boundaries.
+As described in previous sections of this report, Grids A and B are used to generate data on Atlantic City DEM boundaries.
 Both of these grids have grid sizes of roughly 500 meters and larger.
-Next, using the recorded data on the boundaries of Ocean City NGDC DEM, simulations with grid sizes of roughly 125.0 meters (about 4 arc-sec) are implemented on this grid to record proper data around four DEMs with resolution of 1 arc-sec (extracted from 1/3 arc-sec Ocean City DEM) in the main region to resolve tsunami inundation inland (and near-shore) with 30 meter (about one arc-sec) grid size.
-Finally, tsunami propagations over several locations were modeled with 1/3 arc-second resolution (about 8-10 meters) which is the highest resolution utilized in this project.
+Next, using the recorded data on the boundaries of Atlantic City NGDC DEM, simulations with grid sizes of roughly 125.0 meters (about 4 arc-sec) are implemented on this grid to record proper data around four DEMs with resolution of 1 arc-sec (extracted from 1/3 arc-sec Atlantic City DEM) in the main region to resolve tsunami inundation inland (and near-shore) with 30 meter (about one arc-sec) grid size.
 Grilli et al. (2014) have used the similar nesting approach and confirmed the values chosen here.
 Figure 5 depicts the diagram for the nesting approach performed in this project.
 In addition, characteristics of each grid are defined in Table 1.
+All of the runs in this document were performed in Cartesian coordinates.